 Discover more facts on the whooping crane aka the tallest bird in North America.

-Beavers reach sexual maturity at about 2 years old.
+Beavers reach sexual maturity at about two years old.
 A female releases a scent to let the male beavers around her know she’s ready to mate.
 After pairing up, beavers stay together for life.

 After the beaver kits are born, the female cares for them while the male finds food and defends the nest.
-The mother and father continue to care for the kits until they reach 2 years old.
+The mother and father continue to care for the kits until they reach two years old.
 Beavers can live up to 10 years in the wild.

 The conservation status of the beaver is Least Concern with a stable population.

 Discover more on beavers here including how they make their dams.

 #7 Gray Wolf